Frequently Asked Questions

 What are your current security measures?

-Please be assured that your safety and security is our highest priority.
-Our safety procedures are designed in partnership with the police and security services and are reviewed and updated regularly.
+Our security procedures are designed in partnership with the police and security services and are reviewed and updated regularly.
 Our team of staff receive regular training and are fully prepared for all eventualities.
 When you arrive at the venue, our Front of House staff may ask to search your bags and you may be asked to show your ticket throughout your visit.
+Theatre Royal and Royal Concert Hall, Nottingham has a zero-tolerance policy on any abusive behaviour towards its staff and its customers.
+If any customers are found to be abusive, either verbally or physically, they will be removed from the premises and will be unable to attend future performances.

-Can I take bags or luggage into the auditorium?
+Can I take coats, bags or luggage into the auditorium?

 Where can I find toilets during my visit?